 The Company monitors developments in these legal matters that could affect the estimate if the Company had previously accrued.
-As of March 31, 2024 and December 31, 2023, there were no amounts accrued that the Company believes would be material to its financial position.
+As of June 30, 2024 and December 31, 2023, there were no amounts accrued that the Company believes would be material to its financial position, except as noted above.

 Indemnification-In the ordinary course of business, the Company enters into certain agreements that provide for indemnification by the Company of varying scope and terms to customers, vendors, directors, officers, employees and other parties with respect to certain matters.
 Indemnification includes losses from breach of such agreements, services provided by the Company, or third-party intellectual property infringement claims.
-These indemnities may survive termination of the underlying agreement and the maximum potential amount of future indemnification payments, in some circumstances, are not subject to a cap.
-As of March 31, 2024, there were no known events or circumstances that have resulted in a material indemnification liability.
+These indemnifies may survive termination of the underlying agreement and the maximum potential amount of future indemnification payments, in some circumstances, are not subject to a cap.
+As of June 30, 2024, there were no known events or circumstances that have resulted in a material indemnification liability.